Best Nasdaq 100 ETF: Ride the FAANGs (Australia, UK & US)

 Investors can gain exposure to the Nasdaq 100 through popular ETFs like the Invesco QQQ, making it relatively easy to invest in.

 QQQ is a well-known ETF symbol associated with tracking the Nasdaq-100 index.
-Because the Nasdaq-100 includes many of the large, innovative tech companies like the FAANGs, investing in QQQ provides exposure to this specific segment of the market that has shown strong historical performance.
+Because the Nasdaq-100 includes many of the large, innovative tech companies like the FAANGs, investing in QQQ provides exposure to this specific segment of the market.
 The performance discussed for the Nasdaq-100 is reflected in the stock price for QQQ.

 Also available is TQQQ which is generally known as a leveraged ETF tracking the Nasdaq-100, which involves significantly higher risk than unleveraged ETFs like QQQ, beware!

-Below I recomend QQQM over QQQ for US investors because QQQM has a lower expense ratio (0.15% versus 0.2%) which makes it a potentially more attractive choice for long-term investors who want to minimize costs.
+Below, I recommend QQQM over QQQ for US investors.
+In the battle of QQQM vs QQQ, QQQM has a lower expense ratio (0.15% vs. 0.2%), which makes it a much smarter choice for long-term investors.

 Potential for High Returns